manheim/jenkinsfile-pipeline/README.md

 jenkinsfile-pipeline-library attempts to abstract away these two different types of pipelines, so that you can get the features that you want, without needing to write your pipeline code in a specific/arbitrary way.

-By default, your pipeline will be a Declarative Pipeline.
-If for some reason you need your pipeline to be a Scripted Pipeline, you can do so by disabling the declarative flag:
+By default, your pipeline will be a Scripted Pipeline.
+You can convert your pipeline to a Declarative Pipeline by enabling a flag:

 ```
-Jenkinsfile.declarative = false
+Jenkinsfile.declarative = true
 ```

 A short-coming of Declarative Pipelines is the inability to use variables when defining Stage names (See: [JENKINS-43820](https://issues.jenkins-ci.org/browse/JENKINS-43820)).
 The compromise made by terraform-pipeline is to name each of the top-level Stage names using consecutive numbers '1', '2', '3', etc.  The following code: